Rear of Castle at sun set

 3 Star out of 4 Star rating (no elevator) from Limoges Bureau of Tourism

-++Nightly rates from $790.00,per night with two nights minimum stay!.
+$1045 per night with two nights minimum stay!.

-Property is a near golf course, airport, road ways, and train station.
-Significant discount for first seasonal guests.
-Catering, cleaning, and ground transportation can be arranged.
+Property is near world class Porcelain golf course, airport, road ways, and train station.